Best Practices of Sustainable Software Development

 In our series of recent articles, we discussed the use of technology for sustainable development and how it propels the advancement of GreenTech.
 But there is the other side of the coin — the actual impact of digital technologies on the environment.

-The 2022 Intergovernmental Panel on Climate Change (IPCC) report delivers a stark message: we’re at crucial, irreversible turning points in climate change.
+The 2022 Intergovernmental Panel on Climate Change (IPCC) report delivered a stark message: we’re at crucial, irreversible turning points in climate change.
 While there’s a broad consensus on the need to turn things around, many businesses still struggle to lower their carbon footprint and become more sustainable in a global pursuit to protect our planet.
 Surprisingly, the role of software development in this environmental challenge often goes unnoticed.

 But is ‘green coding’ yet another buzzword?
 In this post, we’ll explore the principles of sustainable software development and how they can be applied to build next-generation digital products that are good for us and our ecosystems.